 This list may be subject to change, to make room for new ideas, projects or issues of emerging significance.

 Opening Ceremony: Know Your School, Your Class, Your Future

 The MFB Program starts with the Opening Ceremony, an introduction to the MFB program, which provides students with team building, cultural diversity, group dynamics, through a series of interactive workshops.

 In addition, students are given the opportunity to get acquainted with the services provided by the School (i.e. Bocconi, Alumni Association Career Service, Student Clubs, etc).

 This intensive stage provides participants with the basic knowledge and skills to work as a manager and is the longest portion of MFB.
 Throughout these courses, participants are asked to progress beyond the points of view and conditioning gained from their personal and professional backgrounds in order to shape a broader and richer mental attitude and experience.
 Methodological tools for in-depth analysis of the key concepts needed to manage a company are acquired.

 In addition to core courses, in this phase participants will attend seminars and company presentations and will be involved in company visits.

 The goal of the course is twofold: to give candidates an overview of the typical business models in symbolic-intensive industries (food & beverage, fashion & luxury, arts & culture) and to make students experience how an international city like Milan might leverage on symbolic industries for successful branding.

-The course will provide the general and comprehensive framework to analyze a firm in food & beverage industry, through the main elements and decisions of a business model and the dynamic strategic position.
-The course goes in depth into the industry analysis and the strategy definition, explaining the influence of the competitive environment on the strategy of the firm.
+The course will provide the general and comprehensive framework to analyze a firm in food & beverage sectors, through the main elements and decisions of a business model and the dynamic strategic position.
+The course goes in depth into the industry analysis and the strategy definition, explaining the influence of the competitive environment on the competitive strategy of the firm.